Net Present Value (NPV) and Your Mortgage Loan Modification

 When to Seek Legal Counsel

 If you're facing a foreclosure and have questions about the process or whether you have any defenses, consider talking to a lawyer.
-You should also consider contacting a lawyer if you're trying to get a modification, but the servicer isn't complying with the law or is treating you unfairly.
+You should also consider contacting a lawyer if you're trying to get a modification but the servicer isn't complying with the law or is treating you unfairly.
 Legal violations might give you leverage in the modification process.
-(To learn when you should consider hiring a lawyer to help you with a modification, see Nolo's article Should I Hire a Lawyer to Help With My Mortgage Modification?)

 If you need help applying for a modification with your servicer, a HUD-approved housing counselor can help you at no cost.